carnesmedia/thumbkit/README.md

 * `nil`: don't specify the option to imagemagick (OS default)
 * `:auto`: try to detect.
 Currently, this switches to `'right-to-left'` if there are *any* RTL characters in the input.
+This is the default.
 * `'right-to-left'`, `'left-to-right'`: force LTR or RTL

 ### Audio thumbnails